-and others who need new challenges and inspiration for their students or workshop participants.
+These creative writing activities or exercises can be used in a classroom or workshop situation.
 Some of them may be adapted for use as online exercises.

-prompts.
-Here, I have divided the creative writing activities into groupings according to the elements of fiction they address.
+I have grouped the creative writing activities according to the elements of fiction they address.

 Creative Writing Activities for Short Stories